 Step 2: Install Dependencies

-If you already have requests and bs4 installed, feel free to skip this step, otherwise, open command prompt(Terminal on mac) and run the following commands.
+If you already have requests and bs4 installed, feel free to skip this step, otherwise, open the command prompt(Terminal on mac) and run the following commands.

 pip3 install bs4